pidge1014/SRD20.Path.V.1.5/Base Classes/Scout.md

 **Camouflage (Ex):** Beginning at 7th level, a scout can use the Hide skill in any sort of natural or urban terrain.
 She loses this benefit when wearing medium or heavy armor or when carrying a medium or heavy load.

 **Alarmingly Fast (Ex):**  Your hours traveling cross country has not just taught you to travel faster than your allies, but more.
-At 8th level, on your turn, you gain an additional move action.
-If this action is used for movement, the scout can to travel up to 1/2 of their total movement speed (round up to next 5ft increment), provoking as normal, or on a 5 foot shift.
-This move action may also be spent on any ability, spell, or spell like ability the scout may possess.
+At 8th level, on your turn, you gain a free action that may be spent as if it were an additional move action.
+If this free action is used for movement, the scout can to travel up to 1/2 of their total movement speed (round up to next 5ft increment), provoking as normal, or on a 5 foot shift.
+This free action may also be spent on any ability, spell, or spell like ability the scout may possess which normally requires spending a move action.

 **Blindsense** (Ex): At 9th level, a scout gains the blindsense ability out to 30 feet.
 Every 3 levels thereafter, the range of this ability increases by 10 feet.
 In addition, starting at level 15, the scout gains blindsight for half of the total distance of this ability.